Anita Udeep

-Anita Udeep is an Indian screenwriter and director, who has worked on Tamil and English language films.
+Anita Udeep (formerly Anita Chandrasekharan) is an Indian director, screenwriter, producer and playback singer, who has worked on Tamil and English-language films.

 Career

 Anita initially studied an engineering degree in Chennai, before enrolling at Loyola Marymount University in Los Angeles to do a master's degree in Film and TV Production for three years.
 During her time in the United States, Anita made a series of short films such as Flowery Thorn and Om, while also working as an intern for Steven Spielberg's science fiction miniseries Taken (2002).
 Anita had a strong interest in the Indian film industry and initially worked as a singer in Tamil films after returning to India.
+She produced a Tamil pop album Mugangal.
 Her early songs included "Azhagiya Asura" from D. Imman's album for the Tamil slasher film Whistle (2003), was a hit.
-She also produced a Tamil pop album Mugangal.

 Aged 25, Anita opted to direct her first feature film in 2003 and subsequently made the English language film Knock Knock, I'm Looking to Marry for her home production studios NVIZ Entertainment.
 Starring actors Rathi Arumugam and Suhaas Ahuja in the lead roles, the film was made by a young crew including cinematographer Preetha Jayaraman and music composer Mahesh Shankar.
 She later directed the animated film Gulliver's Travel for Pentamedia, and the film got short listed for the semifinals at the Oscar awards.